prabusubra/Dev/ReactJS/MaterialUI/basics.md

     - Keep page content centered and readable.
   ## Toolbar
     - Add space under a fixed AppBar.
-    - Toolbar is meant only for app bars or header-like areas
+    - Toolbar is meant only for app bars or header-like areas.
+    -

   | If you want to...                                           | Use                            |
 | ----------------------------------------------------------- | ------------------------------ |